 WHY NOT written/phone in Prescriptions:

-- Human pharmacists are so used to prescribing human doses and human drugs that they mistakenly misread or misinterpret or just plain ignore an animal’s prescription because from their prospective the dose is completely wrong.
+- Human pharmacists are so used to prescribing human doses and human drugs that they mistakenly misread or misinterpret or just plain ignore an animal’s prescription because from their perspective the dose is completely wrong.
 We have had incidents of a very small pet requiring 0.5 ml (this was clear on the prescription) getting their medication from a pharmacy with 5 ml.
-We have had an insulin dose of 1 unit be sent home as 10 units and the wrong sized syringes sold for a veterinary insulin.
-In some cases, there was only results such as diarrhea or vomiting but we have had diabetic patients almost die and have large bills to get them back to health.
+We have had an insulin dose of 1 unit be sent home as 10 units and the wrong-sized syringes sold for veterinary insulin.
+In some cases, there were only results such as diarrhea or vomiting but we have had diabetic patients almost die and have large bills to get them back to health.

-- Online Pharmacies are not regulated in Canada, so it is buyer beware.
-There has been incidence of medication from foreign countries where regulations are non-existing.
+- Online Pharmacies are not regulated in Canada, so buyer beware.
+There have been incidences of medication from foreign countries where regulations are non-existing.
 In these countries, we cannot even be sure it is the drug at all, or it is not so old that it even works.
-There has been a few incidences of toxicity and poisoning or drugs not working and animals getting sicker and sicker.
+There have been a few incidences of toxicity and poisoning or drugs not working and animals getting sicker.
 The only online pharmacies that are regulated are online pharmacies that are connected to a physical pharmacy (i.e. Shopper’s Drug mart etc.)